Skip to main content

 It's essential to provide developers with clear and comprehensive documentation that explains how to use the SDK effectively.
 SDK-specific documentation is different from API reference documentation in several ways.

-SDK-specific documentation provides guidance on how to use the SDK to interact with the API.
-It explains the SDK's purpose, how it's organized, and how to use its functions and methods to perform specific tasks.
-It should also provide guidance on the SDK's error handling mechanisms and how to debug any issues that arise during SDK usage.
+SDK-specific documentation guides how to use the SDK to interact with the API.
+It explains the SDK's purpose and how to use its functions and methods to perform specific tasks.
+It should also guide the SDK's error-handling mechanisms and how to debug any issues that arise during SDK usage.

 Additionally, SDK-specific documentation should explain any requirements for using the SDK, such as system requirements, dependencies, and prerequisites.
 It should also outline any authentication mechanisms required to access the API.